hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 Sign up at [hCaptcha.com](https://www.hcaptcha.com/) to get your sitekey and secret, then:

 1. Install hCaptcha either via the WordPress.org plugin repository (best) or by uploading the files to your server. ([Upload instructions](https://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/))
-2. Activate the hCaptcha plugin through the 'Plugins' menu in WordPress
+2. Activate the hCaptcha plugin on the 'Plugins' admin page
-3. Enter your site key and secret in the Settings -> hCaptcha menu in WordPress
+3. Enter your site key and secret on the Settings->hCaptcha->General page
-4. Enable desired Integrations
+4. Enable desired Integrations on the Settings->hCaptcha->Integrations page

 == Frequently Asked Questions ==

 = How do I use the hCaptcha plugin? =

 The hCaptcha plugin supports WordPress core and many plugins with forms automatically.
-You should select the supported forms on the hCaptcha plugin settings page.
+You should select the supported forms on the hCaptcha Integrations settings page.

 For non-standard cases, you can use the `[hcaptcha]` shortcode provided by the plugin.